INSTITUTE OF OUR LADY OF MERCY

 The Institute’s commitment to the ‘One Church’ approach to safeguarding in the Catholic Church in England and Wales is also affirmed by this statement.

 Our expectation is that this statement will be accepted and upheld by our Sisters and Associates, Staff, Volunteers and all who work for and with us in the Institute and also those who use our premises.

-The Institute of Our Lady of Mercy follows the guidelines produced by CSAS – the Catholic Safeguarding Advisory Service.
+The Institute of Our Lady of Mercy follows the guidelines produced by CSSA – the Catholic Safeguarding Standards Agency

-The Institute also refers to the National Catholic Safeguarding Commission to give other advice and guidance.
+The Institute also refers to the Religious Life Safeguarding Service to give other advice and guidance.
+Their address is: